1zzowiebeha/Planetary-HTML-Table-generator/README.md

 Use a build tool or NPM scripts for a better watch mechanism: https://www.youtube.com/watch?v=o4cECvhrBo8

 ### 3. Live CSS updates in the browser
 Use a LiveServer mechanism like VSCode's LiveServer to view your changes in real-time

+## Troubleshooting

+If you have a compatible version of Python installed and receive the following error,

+`TypeError: 'type' object is not subscriptable`,

+then your current workspace Python interpreter is set to an outdated version.

+To resolve this, open the command pallet, execute "Python: Select Interpreter", select this repository's VSCode Workspace, and choose a compatible version.